 If you’re looking for a shorter walk, you can’t go past Merimbula Boardwalk, Murunna Point Walking Track, Bundian Way Story Trail, or Tathra Headland Walk.

 Three days of golden celebrations in our stunning natural landscape!
-Merimbula’s WinterSun Festival includes competitive ocean swims in Merimbula Lake, a 27km Wharf to Wharf Walk challenge (walk or run), an inaugural Pups on SUPs event (woof woof!), a retro WinterSun design exhibition at Hillcrest Merimbula, Streetfest (live music and food) and more.
+Merimbula’s WinterSun Festival includes competitive ocean swims in Merimbula Lake, a 27km Wharf to Wharf Walk challenge (walk and run categories available), Pups on SUPs at Merimbula Lake (woof woof!), Streetfest on Market (live music and local food) and more!

 Merimbula’s annual seaside jazz festival has been bringing together jazz musicians from across Australia since 1981.
 With six venues within walking distance and 100 bands on offer, you can experience big band, swing, modern, funk, fusion, traditional and ragtime across four fabulous days.